We just love tins! We have them dotted all over the house. They add a homely, vintage touch to shelves, cupboards & cabinets.

-We store all manner of things in them- buttons, jewellery, loose change, sweets, receipts etc. etc.
+We store all manner of things in them – buttons, jewellery, loose change, sweets, receipts etc.

-We pick them up in all the usual places- markets, auctions & charity shops.
-They’re not all that easy to come across, despite the fact that they were often saved & reused once their original contents were finished.
+We pick them up in all the usual places – markets, auctions & charity shops.
+They’re not all that easy to come across, despite the fact that they were often saved & reused once their original contents had been consumed.

-This is a recent find with an unusual snakes & ladders board on its lid.
+This is a recent find with an unusual snakes & ladders game board on its lid.

 This one depicts the countries of the British Isles on each of its sides.